github-pfeifer-syscon-de/genericImg/README.md

-Use the matching shell see https://www.msys2.org/docs/package-naming/ Install all the packages with the correct prefix e.g. pacman -S mingw-w64-ucrt-x86_64-gcc Use the prefix for all libs/programs consistently e.g. ./configure --prefix=/ucrt64
+Use the matching shell see https://www.msys2.org/docs/package-naming/ Install all the packages with the correct prefix e.g. pacman -S mingw-w64-ucrt-x86_64-gcc Use the prefix for all libs/programs consistently e.g. ./configure --prefix=/ucrt64 To make this more generic use e.g. pacman -S ${MINGW_PACKAGE_PREFIX}-gtkmm3 and ./configure --prefix=${MINGW_PREFIX}.
+It may save you time when switching enviroments to do a fresh clone, as some prefixes may be embedded into intermediate files.
 </pre>

 ## Any system